-The whole point of having a Christmas tree is to decorate it, but often the decorations are the most ecologically harmful element of the tree.
+The whole point of having an ethical Christmas tree is to decorate it, but often the decorations are the most ecologically harmful element of the tree.
 For example, why bother using energy with lights, even LED ones, when there are so many pretty things you can hang from the branches of your Christmas tree?

 Here are just a few suggestions:

 - Little boxes made from recycled paper tied with string or salvaged ribbon

 - Strings of snowy white popcorn alternated with red cranberries

 - Edible gingerbread cookies in the shape of stars or snowmen